ijl/orjson/README.md

 The project's own CI tests against `nightly-2024-11-22` and stable 1.72.
 It is prudent to pin the nightly version because that channel can introduce breaking changes.
+There is a significant performance benefit to using nightly.

-orjson is tested for amd64 on Linux and cross-compiles for aarch64, arm7, ppc64le, and s390x.
+orjson is tested for amd64, aarch64, and i686 on Linux and cross-compiles for arm7, ppc64le, and s390x.
 It is tested for either aarch64 or amd64 on macOS and cross-compiles for the other, depending on version.
 For Windows it is tested on amd64 and i686.